Skip to content

 bun cargo build --release -p koharu --features=metal

-This is useful for lower-level Rust work, but bun run build remains the better choice for a normal desktop app build because it preserves the full Tauri packaging flow.
+This is useful for lower-level Rust work, but bun run build remains the better choice for a normal desktop build because it preserves the full Tauri packaging flow.

 What happens at runtime after the build